DanielSantiago10/IT-140/README.md

 ## Phase 2: Logic and Flow Design (Pseudocode)

 **Movement Logic:** I used a flowchart to map how the program should handle user input.
-I decided to program must validate whether a direction is "Valid"(has a connecting room) before moving the player.
+I decided to program must validate whether a direction is "Valid"(has a connecting room) before moving the player.[Room Logic](Images/Room Logic.png)

 **Inventory Logic:** Designed a system to check if a room contains an item and how the player interacts with it.
 Thi ensured the player couldn't reach the "Win State" without oollecting all six items first.